-Security.
+F. Security.
 Installation of fencing and or other access control measures shall be employed to limit access to the solar photovoltaic installation to facility personnel and emergency responders.
 Outdoor access control measures shall be compatible with the character of the area in which they are installed and shall be approved by the Planning Board as part of the site plan review.
 In the application, the applicant shall provide a description of all access control measures planned for the proposed installation.

+§ 300-19.11 Monitoring and maintenance for all ground mounted and parking canopy facilities.

-Solar photovoltaic installation conditions.
-The large-scale ground-mounted solar photovoltaic installation owner or operator shall maintain the facility in very good condition.
+A. Solar Energy System conditions.
+The Solar Energy System owner or operator shall maintain the facility in very good condition.
 Maintenance shall include, but not be limited to, painting, structural repairs, trash removal, pest control, and integrity of security measures.
 Site access shall be maintained to a level acceptable to the Town Public Safety Officials.
 The owner or operator shall be responsible for the cost of maintaining the solar photovoltaic installation and any access road(s), unless accepted as a public way.

-Modifications.
-Any modifications to a solar photovoltaic installation made after issuance of the required building permit shall require approval by the Planning Board in accordance with § 300-14.12.
+B. Modifications.
+Any modifications to a Solar Energy System made after issuance of the required building permit shall require approval by the Planning Board in accordance with § 300-14.12.

-Removal requirements.
+C. Removal requirements.

-Any large-scale ground-mounted solar photovoltaic installation which has reached the end of its useful life or has been abandoned consistent with Subsection D of this Section shall be removed.
+(1) Any Ground-Mounted Solar Photovoltaic Array which has reached the end of its useful life or has been abandoned consistent with Subsection D of this Section shall be removed.
 The owner or operator shall physically remove the installation no more than 150 days after the date of discontinued operations.
-The owner or operator shall notify the Planning Board by certified mail of the proposed date of discontinued operations and plans for removal.
+The owner or operator shall notify the Planning Board and Building Commissioner by certified mail of the proposed date of discontinued operations and plans for removal.

-Decommissioning shall consist of:
+(2) Decommissioning shall consist of:

-Physical removal of all large-scale ground-mounted solar photovoltaic installations, structures, equipment, security barriers and transmission lines from the site.
+(a) Physical removal of all ground-mounted solar photovoltaic installations, structures, equipment, security barriers and transmission lines from the site.

-Disposal of all solid and hazardous waste in accordance with local, state, and federal waste disposal regulations.
+(b) Disposal of all solid and hazardous waste in accordance with local, state, and federal waste disposal regulations.

-Stabilization and revegetation of the site as necessary to minimize erosion.
+(c) Stabilization and revegetation of the site as necessary to minimize erosion.
 The Planning Board may allow the owner or operator to leave landscaping or designated below-grade foundations in order to minimize erosion and disruption to vegetation.
 Otherwise, the site shall be brought back to its original condition or better with new trees planted.

-Abandonment.
+D. Abandonment.
 Absent notice of a proposed date of decommissioning or written notice of extenuating circumstances, the solar photovoltaic installation shall be considered abandoned when it fails to operate for more than six months without the written consent of the Planning Board.
-If the owner or operator of the large-scale ground-mounted solar photovoltaic installation fails to remove the installation in accordance with the requirements of this section within 150 days of abandonment or the proposed date of decommissioning, the Town may take appropriate enforcement action, including pursuing all available civil or criminal penalties.
+If the owner or operator of the solar photovoltaic installation fails to remove the installation in accordance with the requirements of this section within 150 days of abandonment or the proposed date of decommissioning, the Town may take appropriate enforcement action, including pursuing all available civil or criminal penalties.